 - This event has passed.

 Fedora is the robust, modular, open source repository platform for the management and dissemination of digital content.
-Fedora 4, the latest production version of Fedora, features vast improvements in scalability, linked data capabilities, research data support, modularity, ease of use and more.
-Fedora Camp offers everyone a chance to dive in and learn all about Fedora.
+Fedora is used in a wide variety of institutions including libraries, museums, archives, and government organizations.
+Fedora Camp, hosted by Emory University Libraries, offers everyone a chance to dive in and learn all about Fedora.

 Training will begin with the basics and build toward more advanced concepts–no prior Fedora experience is required.
 Participants can expect to come away with a deep dive Fedora learning experience coupled with multiple opportunities for applying hands-on techniques working with experienced trainers and Fedora gurus.

-Previous Fedora Camps include the inaugural camp held at Duke University, the West Coast camp at CalTech, NYC camp held at Columbia University, and the most recent, Texas camp, co-hosted by by Texas Digital Library and the University of Texas Libraries.
+Previous Fedora Camps include the inaugural camp held at Duke University, the West Coast camp at CalTech, NYC camp at Columbia U, Texas camp at UT Austin, and NASA Camp at Goddard Space Flight Center.
 The camp curriculum will provide a comprehensive overview of Fedora by exploring such topics as:

 - Core & Integrated features